tk0987/travelling-salesman-RNN-by-gpt3/README.md

 ***

 this network will never approach '0.0' loss. in training loop - every epoch - new dataset is drawn, with time seed.
 I hope that it will optimize its parameters, but i need to validate this first. hope is a mother of fool. we will see ;)

+the goal: to make several (saved) models and find an algorithm to work on gcode using them (all models for different size of data - eg. 4096 cities, 2048 cities, so on).